ansarisumera136-source/saas-subscription-churn-prediction-1/README.md

 Accuracy, Precision, Recall, F1-score
 Feature importance

+key features

+The dataset for SaaS churn prediction includes customer demographics such as company size, industry, and signup date, along with subscription details like plan type, monthly charges, and contract length.
+It also tracks usage metrics including logins, session duration, feature usage, and API calls, as well as engagement indicators such as support tickets, training attendance, and feature adoption.
+Finally, billing information like payment method, late payments, and auto‑renewal settings adds financial context, creating a well‑rounded profile for churn analysis.

 conclusion

 This project demonstrates how classification models can predict SaaS churn effectively.
 By analyzing customer behavior, companies can: